HemantS404/TIAA-Team_Innovision/README.md

 ## Technologies
 * The application is developed in javascript with ReactJs and NextJs framework.
 * The blockchain network used is <a href="https://www.stellar.org/" target="_blank">Stellar</a>.

-## Stellar Meridian Hackathon 2020
-* The project will be submitted as a hackathon entry and will implement the <a href="https://developers.stellar.org/docs/glossary/claimable-balance/" target="_blank">Claimable Balance</a> feature on Stellar.

-## Live Product Preview
-<a href="https://waris.vercel.app" target="_blank">https://waris.vercel.app</a>

-## Why Use a Blockchain?
-The use of a blockchain provides resilience to possible downfalls found on centralized systems such as data loss, company bankruptcy, takeovers, or product discontinuation.
-It also means that your decision is executed exactly as you want it without inteference of any kind.
-In other words, your decision is final.

-## License
-* Open source <a href="https://github.com/jnlewis/waris/blob/master/LICENSE">MIT</a>